Rules and Terms

 4.2.
 The Innovator must read these Rules, and fully accept their terms in their entirety without reservation before its Registration and participation in the Challenge.

 4.3.
-Participation to the Challenge is under the conditions of: being any person of legal age.
+Participation to the Challenge is under the conditions of: being any person on legal age

 4.4.
 The Innovator guarantees that he/she will abide by the rules mentioned above.
 The delivery of the Prize will be conditional upon the capacity of the Innovator to meet the conditions stated.